JamieMason/syncpack/README.md

 ```
 Usage: syncpack [options] [command]

   Options:

     -V, --version      output the version number
     -h, --help         output usage information

   Commands:

     fix-mismatches     set dependencies used with different versions to the same version
+    format             sort and shorten properties according to a convention
     list               list every dependency used in your packages
     list-mismatches    list every dependency used with different versions in your packages
+    set-semver-ranges  set semver ranges to the given format
     help [cmd]         display help for [cmd]
 ```